tobyhodges/fair-research-software/episodes/07-documenting-code.md

   - Background: explanation.md
 ```

-Note font-false is for GDPR compliance
+Note font-false is for GDPR compliance.

 Let's add support for `mkdocstrings` - this will allow us to automatically our docstrings
 into our documentation using a simple tag.